Jan McFarlane: Ordained ministry

 McFarlane was ordained in the Church of England as a deacon in 1993 at Lichfield Cathedral.
 From 1993 to 1994, she served as parish deacon in the Stafford Team Ministry in the Diocese of Lichfield.
 She was ordained as a priest in 1994.
 She was one of the first female priests as 1994 was the first year that the Church of England ordained women to the priesthood.
 From 1994 to 1996, she remained in the Stafford to serve her curacy as part of the Stafford Team Ministry.
 From 1996 to 1999, she was a chaplain and minor canon of Ely Cathedral in the Diocese of Ely.

 In 1999, she moved to the Diocese of Norwich to take up the appointment of Diocesan Director of Communications.
 From 2001 to 2009, she was additionally chaplain to Graham James, Bishop of Norwich.
 She was selected as the next Archdeacon of Norwich in 2008.
 On 15 March 2009, she was installed as Archdeacon in Norwich Cathedral.
 Upon her appointment, she became one of only nine female archdeacons out of a total of 112 in the Church of England and the first in her diocese.
 From 2015, she also served as Warden of Readers for the diocese.

 Jan McFarlane was first elected to the General Synod of the Church of England in 2005.
 She is a supporter of the ordination of women as bishops.
 She was a member of the General Synod that approved the consecration of women to the episcopate.

 Episcopal ministry

 On 26 February 2016, Jan McFarlane was announced as the next Bishop of Repton, suffragan bishop in the Diocese of Derby.
 She was consecrated a bishop by Justin Welby, Archbishop of Canterbury, on 29 June 2016.
-She was welcomed into the Diocese of Derby as Bishop of Repton on 7 September 2016, during service at Derby Cathedral.
+She was welcomed into the Diocese of Derby as Bishop of Repton on 7 September 2016, during a service at Derby Cathedral.
+While at Repton, she also served as Acting diocesan Bishop of Derby, 31 August 2018 to February 2019.

 It was announced in January 2020 that she would be moving to become a Residentiary Canon ("Canon Custos") of Lichfield Cathedral, and an honorary assistant bishop of the Diocese of Lichfield, the following April.
 She was duly licensed to those roles on 3 April 2020.
+In April 2023, she was licensed as interim dean of Lichfield Cathedral.
+On 5 June 2024, it was announced that she had been appointed Dean of Lichfield on a permanent basis.
+She was instituted as dean during a service at Lichfield Cathedral on 21 September 2024.